 Intercalation mode: Students have the opportunity to intercalate in either their third or fourth years at St George’s.
 Students can either undertake a Bachelor of Science degree or a Masters degree at St George’s or another university in a subject related to medicine.

-100% of graduates from St George’s Medical School were in full-time employment or further education 15 months after graduating, with the average annual earnings being £32,000.
+In 2025, 98% of graduates from St George’s Medical School were in employment or further education 15 months after graduation, with their average earnings being £38,000.
+Additionally, 91% felt they were using what they learnt during the course in their current work.

 What UCAT score do you need for St George’s Medicine?